Netflix's pop-up eatery serves up an alternate reality as Hollywood grinds to a halt

 Netflix spent about 8% of its roughly $32 billion revenue on marketing events in 2022, a slight decrease in its marketing expenses from the previous year, according to data from Statista.
 That's a relatively small sum compared to traditional major studios.

 Striking writers have been able to pierce the restaurant's bubble, if only temporarily.
-On Netflix Bites' opening night, striking WGA members picketed in front with a pop-up of their own, within feet of diners lined up to go in.
+On Netflix Bites' opening night, striking WGA members gathered out front with a pop-up of their own, within feet of diners lined up to go in.

-"Instead of negotiating with us, Netflix decided to open an overpriced restaurant," wrote Adam Conover, a comedy writer and TV host who helped organize the picket line at Netflix Bites, which is just a block away from the WGA building.
+"Instead of negotiating with us, Netflix decided to open an overpriced restaurant," wrote Adam Conover, a comedy writer and TV host who helped organize the stunt at Netflix Bites, which is just a block away from the WGA building.

 Actor Adam Lustick played a fictitious BBQ chef of "CEO Fridays," serving "exclusively billionaires and media CEOs," he quipped during the improvised parody.
-Picketers returned again in July to pass out leaflets.
+Unionized writers returned again in July to pass out leaflets.

 Netflix and its temporary restaurant, meanwhile, aren't ruffled.
 Asked about the criticism it's received about the timing of the pop-up during the strikes, Netflix declined to comment.
 Klein, the restaurant manager, says the strike has not affected staff turnover.